Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 | Patient 2 | Meds Y     | Recovered   |
 | Patient 3 | Meds Z     | Recovered   |

-Relational joins solve this issue by defining a relationship between rows in multiple data frames, then adding in the appropriate data based on matching values, not order.
+You might think Medication X was no good, when actually it was Medication Z used on Patient 3 that was an issue!
+Relational joins solve this issue and more by matching shared values in multiple data frames, then adding in the appropriate new data based on those matches.

 There are several types of relational joins; we'll use `left_join()`, which adds data from *y* into *x* as new columns.
 Since *x* comes before *y*, *x* is on the left and *y* is on the right.
 Imagine our original data is in your left hand and our new data in your right; `left_join()` takes information from your right hand and adds it to the data in your left hand.